 Dozens of trainees have completed the program and established themselves as clinical and academic experts in IBD.
 Our goal is to expose trainees to excellent clinical and research training in IBD, and to facilitate the growth of future clinical and academic leaders in IBD.

-The IBD Fellowship is a 1- or 2-year program which allows fellows to directly interact with faculty mentors in both clinical and research capacities.
+The IBD fellowship is a one- or two-year program which allows fellows to directly interact with faculty mentors in both clinical and research capacities.
 In addition to their strong clinical background, our faculty includes experts in mucosal immunology, animal models of IBD, translational and genetics research, clinical/outcomes and health services research, and clinical trials.

 Clinical activities involve both outpatient and inpatient experiences.
-The Cedars IBD Faculty is committed to helping Trainees develop clinical comfort and expertise in IBD, and to nurture independence and autonomy in the setting of a supervised training program.
+The Cedars-Sinai IBD faculty is committed to helping trainees develop clinical comfort and expertise in IBD, and to nurturing independence and autonomy in the setting of a supervised training program.

-The Cedars IBD Center provides outpatient ambulatory services for hundreds of patients each month.
-Fellows will attend 3-5 half-day clinics per week, and will be expected to maintain follow-up of patients they encounter.
+The Cedars-Sinai IBD Center provides outpatient ambulatory services for hundreds of patients each month.
+Fellows will attend three to five half-day clinics per week, and will be expected to maintain follow-up of patients they encounter.
 In addition, fellows will have the opportunity to perform endoscopy one half-day per week should they so choose.